Our long term plans work on a two-year cycle and the topics we teach are broken down for each class. A copy of our long term plans can be found below:

 Sex Education forms a part of the curriculum for children in years 5 and 6.
 This will be studied as part of an on going topic on "Ourselves" which includes aspects of physical growth and development.
 Opportunities will be given for parents to discuss in advance the work to be covered and view any sources e.g. television broadcasts which are to be used.

-We aim to provide opportunities for children to learn to play the recorder and other instruments and to read music.
-We subscribe to the West Sussex Music Service and this year we have a visiting teacher who is giving singing lessons across both key stages.
-In previous years we have provided Samba and African Drumming lessons to the children in Key Stage 2.
+We have specialist music teaching for pupils in Key Stage 2 following the National Curriculum for music and aiming to foster particular talent along with enjoyment and appreciation for everyone.
+In previous years we have provided Samba and African Drumming lessons to the children in Key Stage 2 and last year we are introduced the cornet and tenor horn.
 In addition to children's usual music lessons in class we are pleased to offer specialist music tuition provided by peripatetic teachers who visit our school during the week.
 If you are interested in your child receiving specialist musical instrument tuition, do collect a form from the school office which will give you the details on price and opportunities available.

 - 4 state of the art touchscreen 65" LED interactive TV's